lucianoandrade1/Credit-and-Debit-Card-Fraud-Detection/README.md

             F1-score equals 75% for the genuine class and 73% for the fraudulent class.

     * Random Forests models:

+            The Random Forests performance was:

+            Accuracy equals to 72%.
+            Precision equals 69% for the legitimate class and 76% for the fraudulent class.
+            Recall equals 79% for genuine class and 65% for fraudulent class.
+            F1-score equals 74% for the genuine class and 70% for the fraudulent class.

     * Suport Vector Machines models:

+            The Support Vector Machines performance was:

+            Accuracy equals to 72%.
+            Precision equals 69% for the legitimate class and 77% for the fraudulent class.
+            Recall equals 81% for genuine class and 64% for fraudulent class.
+            F1-score equals 74% for the genuine class and 70% for the fraudulent class.

     * AdaBoost model:

+            The Adaboost performance was:

+            Accuracy equals to 78%.
+            Precision equals 78% for the legitimate class and 78% for the fraudulent class.
+            Recall equals 78% for genuine class and 79% for fraudulent class.
+            F1-score equals 78% for the genuine class and 78% for the fraudulent class.

 - Conclusions:

+    The data was investigated by checking for data unbalancing, visualizing the features, checking the null values, and understanding the relationship between different features.
+The data were split into train and test sets and scaled, and a feature selection technique based on feature importance was employed and evaluated for use in further pipelines.
+The hyperparameters were prepared for optimization, and a pipeline was created for each model with feature selection, scaling, hyperparameters tunning, and classification steps.
+The performance of Decision Trees, Random Forests, and Support Vector Machines are very similar.
+However, Adaboost ensemble machine learning models present the general best performance compared to all analyzed models.
+Another work that will be completed in the future is using neural nets to see if we could further improve the model results.